stripe/stripe-ios/README.md

 ## Integration

 First, you need to create a view to collect your users' card details.
-We've created the `STPView` class which does this all for you, but feel free to create a custom view of your own.
+We've created the `STPView` class which does this all for you, or you can create a custom view of your own.

 ### Using STPView